 Create a Business Plan

-- What if you injure yourself on the job?
+- you injure yourself on the job?

-- What if your computer gets hacked?
+- your computer gets hacked?

 A business plan also helps you think about a lot of costs that you might overlook: insurance, apps, business forms, or even the cost of attending a conference (registration fee, airfare, hotel, transfer to and from the airport, parking fees, sightseeing, coffee, cocktails, meals, and tips).
-If you attend a conference, don’t forget the cost associated with being away from your business and home (child care, pet care, house sitter).
+If you attend a conference, don’t forget the cost of being away from your business and home (child care, pet care, house sitter).

 Anatomy of a Business Plan